calway/Metro-UI-CSS/source/components/typer/README.md

 | `onType` | Triggered during typing with current word and character information |
 | `onTyperCreate` | Triggered when the typer component is created |

+## Styling with CSS Variables

+This component doesn't use CSS variables for styling.
+You can customize its appearance using the available CSS classes.

 ## Available CSS Classes

 ### Base Classes